starkinfra/sdk-dotnet/README.md

 ### Patch a PixInfraction

-A received Infraction Report can be confirmed or declined by patching its status.
+A received Pix infraction can be confirmed or declined by patching its status.
-After an Infraction Report is patched, its status changes to closed.
+After a Pix infraction is patched, its status changes to closed.

 ```c#
 using System;